 Documents and information required

-When you complete your application, you will be asked to provide your personal and income information as well as details about the loan you wish to apply for.
-As you move through the process, you’ll also need to provide:
+When you complete your application, you are asked to provide your personal and income information, plus details about the loan you wish to apply for.
+As you move through the process, you also need to provide:

 Your ASB home lending specialist will explain exactly which documents you need to provide, but it’s a good idea to get these ready beforehand.

 More guides on Finder

 1 in 4 Kiwis are planning to upskill over the next year

 Kiwis are broadening their skill set to boost their employability according to Finder, a financial research and comparison site.